Audubon Zoo: Louisiana Swamp

 Due to high visibility, albino alligators are unlikely to survive in the wild and this is one of very few albino specimens known.

 This exhibit is primarily outdoors, housing many samples of animals native to southern Louisiana.
 These include American black bears, cougars, bobcats, red foxes, North American river otters, nutria, raccoons, various fish and snakes, blue crabs, alligator snapping turtles and American alligators of both normal pigmentation and the leucistic variety.

 After Hurricane Katrina, it was thematically decorated to mimic the scenes seen around the city.
 There was a small Katrina refrigerator taped up outside of the front door, a blue tarp stretched over the roof, and a marking that indicated no casualties were found in it, rather, that the eight alligators that inhabit it were fed with the notion of the number 8 and "Gators Fed".

 Reptile Encounter

 One of the newer and more famous residents of the Reptile Encounter exhibit is the Komodo dragon.
-Many other animals are also housed here, including the panther chameleon, Gila monster, false gharial, green anaconda, gaboon viper and quite a few other reptiles and amphibians.
+Many other animals are also housed here, including the panther chameleon, Gila monster, false gharial, green anaconda, gaboon viper and other reptiles and amphibians.